Aliases for PTGER3 Gene

 GeneCards Summary for PTGER3 Gene

 PTGER3 (Prostaglandin E Receptor 3) is a Protein Coding gene.
 Diseases associated with PTGER3 include Ocular Hyperemia and Antenatal Bartter Syndrome.
-Among its related pathways are Signaling by GPCR and Peptide ligand-binding receptors.
+Among its related pathways are Eicosanoid ligand-binding receptors and Signaling by GPCR.
 Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and prostaglandin E receptor activity.
-An important paralog of this gene is PTGER1.
+An important paralog of this gene is PTGFR.

 UniProtKB/Swiss-Prot Summary for PTGER3 Gene